will-wright-uq/PatternAnalysis-2025/recognition/HipMRI - 2D UNet - s4693543/README.md

 **Note**: the language of 'Dice score' and 'Dice coefficient' may be used interchangeably, but both refer to the [Dice-Sørensen coefficient](https://en.wikipedia.org/wiki/Dice-S%C3%B8rensen_coefficient).

+**Disclaimer**: ChatGPT 5 was used to help assist with explaining the neural network architecture and producing the LaTeX equations for the Dice loss and Dice scores.
+This was done by uploading my `modules.py` script and prompting to explain the blocks and architecture.

 ## Overview
 This project performs 2D segmentation of the HipMRI dataset to segment the following classes:
 - 0 = Background